 Townsville Airport is the centre of aviation in the North Queensland Region.
 Townsville Airport operates the airport under a Joint User Agreement with the Department of Defence, with Townsville Airport leasing an area of 81 hectares of the airport for civil aviation purposes.
 As a joint user facility, the responsibility for planning and development of the Airport is shared by both the Department of Defence and Townsville Airport.

 Townsville Market Snapshot

-Townsville Airport’s catchment area extends from Tully to the North, Charters Towers to the South West, and Bowen to the South.
+Townsville Airport’s catchment area extends from Tully to the north, Charters Towers to the west, and Bowen to the south.
 As the regional hub for North Queensland, Townsville is also a key transit and destination port servicing inland cities such as Mount Isa and the mining and residential communities of the Gulf of Carpentaria.